 - Estimated cost to eat at home: $2.58

 A classic Denny’s breakfast, Moons Over My Hammy is great for breakfast, lunch, dinner or all three.
 The only problem is that several orders of this cheesy ham and egg sandwich will quickly drain your monthly food budget, so recreate it in your kitchen.
-Since you’ll save more than 75 percent per sandwich, you enjoy one of your favorite restaurant dishes at home whenever you like, without fretting about your bank account balance.
+Since you’ll save more than 75% per sandwich, you enjoy one of your favorite restaurant dishes at home whenever you like, without fretting about your bank account balance.

 Images are for representation purposes only.
+Menu prices may vary based on location.